All Criminal cases prosecuted within the County of Ionia are filed at the 64-A District Court.

 - PRE-TRIAL: Defendant meets with prosecutor to discuss the case.

 - PRELIMINARY EXAMINATION: To determine if a felony crime was committed and if the Defendant may have committed the crime.
 This is known as a Probable Cause Hearing.

 - SENTENCING: The final step in the process where a penalty is assessed for someone who is convicted of, or plead guilty, to a crime.

 - FINES AND COSTS: MCR 1.110 provides that “fines, costs, and other financial obligations must be paid at the time of sentencing except when the court allows otherwise for good cause shown.
 “Good cause” includes not being able to afford payment

-- TYPES OF PAYMENTS: Cash, check or money orders are accepted or you can pay the court by credit card by calling 888-604-7888, toll free 24 hours a day or Online at GOVPAYNET.
-The pay location is 1370.
+- TYPES OF PAYMENTS: Cash, check or money orders are accepted or you can pay the court by credit card online.